EleutherAI/project-menu/.github/ISSUE_TEMPLATE/idea.md

 ---
-name: Request for Critique
+name: Idea
-about: 'Request critique and further development of experiments for verification/rejection of conjectures/hypothesis. '
+about: 'Propose an idea for critique and further development of experiments for verification/rejection of conjectures/hypothesis. '
-title: "[RFC]"
+title: "[Idea]"
 labels: ''
 assignees: ''